worikgh/120Pedal/README.md

 ### mod-host Setup

-If using Patchbox OS: `sudo apt install modep-mod-host`
+If not using Patchbox OS:

-Otherwise:

 ```bash
 cd